martavj/martavj/README.md

 👩🏻‍💻 <br>

-I'm a junior web developer, based in London.
+I'm a geographic information analyst and junior web developer, based in London.

-🗺️ I'm working with 'maps and data' at Hackney Council: <br> See what we are working on here: https://github.com/LBHackney-IT/lbh-webmap-template <br>
+🗺️ I work with 'maps and data' at Hackney Council: <br> See what we are working on here: https://github.com/LBHackney-IT/lbh-webmap-template <br>
+🌱 I’m currently working on my final project - a web app build with html,css,js,php and Mysql.
+Also, I am working on my portfolio. <br>
 💬 Ask me about maps, data, web development, tech gadgets and much more! <br>
 📫 How to reach me: @martav__ on Twitter <br>
 ✨ Pronouns: she/her <br>